zhanggyb/BlendInt/README.md

 ## What is BlendInt

-**BlendInt** is a lightweight, open-source GUI library for building application with Blender-like style (http://www.blender.org).
+**BlendInt** is a lightweight, open-source GUI library for building application with [Blender](http://www.blender.org)-like style.
 It's written in C++ and make use of the modern OpenGL technology, and provides a comprehensive set of widgets that are easily extensible via inheritance.